 Power Generation in Nigeria

 Typically, electricity is generated from hydro stations, wind farms or thermal stations.
-The electricity in Nigeria is generated from hydro stations and thermal stations, due to the size of these stations they constantly need new electrical installations and upgrades, which is why they hire commercial electrical services.
+The electricity in Nigeria is generated from hydro stations and thermal stations, due to the size of these stations they constantly need new electrical installations and upgrades, which is why they hire a commercial electrical contractor.

 As stated earlier, generation of electricity in Nigeria currently lies in the hands of 6 GenCos which are listed below: